Privacy Notice for Students

 DATA SECURITY

 We have put in place measures to protect the security of your information.
-Details of these measures are available upon request.

 Third parties will only process your personal information on our instructions and where they have agreed to treat the information confidentially and to keep it secure.